zBlueOrangePie/Kiwi-Source-Code/README.md

 V1 Of Kiwi Discord Bot Made In Aoi.js

 # How To Setup The Bot
-If Your Using Repl.it Use Secrets And Add The Name Example
+If Your Using Repl.it Use Secrets And Add This Secrets:

 Name = token<br>
 Value = DiscordBotToken